 Why?
 This is a good question to ask.

 It is NOT ENOUGH to say: don’t eat this food.
-Instead, understanding why a particular food or specific types of food can be bad for you is SO MUCH MORE WORTHWHILE and also, such knowledge could help ensure lifestyle transformations last longer.
+Instead, understanding why a particular food or specific types of food can be bad for you is SO MUCH MORE WORTHWHILE.
+Such knowledge could help ensure lifestyle transformations last longer.
 So, why should we NOT EAT SOME FOODS… well… the answer is quite simple.
 Some foods that we consume can prevent us from maintaining or arriving at a healthy WEIGHT and could also hinder the potential our bodies have for HEALING.
 There are foods that WILL NOT help you slim in size or lose weight.
-These foods will also not allow your body heal in terms of healing joint pain, gut damage and dealing with muscle pain.
+These foods will also not allow your body to heal in terms of healing joint pain, gut damage and dealing with muscle pain.

 Here are 5 foods that you MUST NOT eat: